den-materials/chrome-dev-tools/readme.md

 **Inspecting**

 *Note: The `elements` tab has additional tabs.
-We will use the `styles` tab to edit, but now we will use the `computed` tab to inspect.*
+We will use the `styles` tab to view and edit all styles, but we can also use the `computed` tab to look at only the styles being applied to an element.*

 Inspect the styles applied to an element:

 * See the styles for any page or element *exactly* as the browser has interpreted all of the CSS styles collectively.

 * Access a visual representation of the box model along with a set of the computed values.
     * Since CSS loads styles sequentially, it's possible for a rule in one stylesheet to be overwritten by another that was loaded subsequently.
+That's what's happening when you see a style rule that is crossed out.

 **Editing**